7 Rather Unusual Things to do in Dublin

 Would you like to visit this vibrant city?
 Where do your travel dreams take you?
 We can help with that!
 Remember that we are always available to you and your friends and family for custom trip planning to Italy, France, Ireland, the UK and all of Europe.
 We are experts in creating custom travel itineraries and leading small group trips to European destinations.
 We also book European cruises!
 Feel free to reach out via email — We’re always available to talk about travel!

 Betsy Ball – Betsy is co-founder and partner of Euro Travel Coach (ETC), which crafts custom European vacations for independent travelers and leads small group trips to Europe.
 She is a passionate and culturally curious traveler who thoroughly enjoys sharing her love for exploring Europe with ETC clients.
 Prior to founding ETC, Betsy taught International Business at Tarleton State University in Texas (part of the A & M System) where she led study abroad trips to multiple European countries and other worldwide destinations.
-She retired from teaching two and a half years ago and now travels 9 months of the year in Europe.
+She retired from teaching in 2017 and since then, Betsy and her husband, Co-founder and Partner, Greg, have been traveling through Europe multiple times per year for as many as 9 months at a time.
 She has a degree in hotel, restaurant management from Michigan State University and an MBA from Southern Methodist University in Dallas.
 She also holds a Level 3 certification from the Wine & Spirits Education Trust.

 Love this post?
 Pin it so you can come back to it later!